anoma/nspec/docs/tutorial/engines/index.md

 - the engine family of the child engine
 - the _initial environment_ of the child engine instance
-  (the one that he engine will have when it processes its first trigger)
+  (the one that the engine will have when it processes its first trigger)
 - a _child name,_
   which only needs to be unique among the engines that the parent engine creates during its lifetime